What is CAM Complementary and Alternative Medicine

 Assisting the person's innate healing capacity

-Human beings are considered as whole, adaptable living systems whose innate constitutional vitality and resistance to disease can be stimulated, supported and strengthened to maintain or regain health.
+Human beings , as whole, adaptable living systems whose innate constitutional vitality and resistance to disease can be stimulated, supported and strengthened to maintain or regain health.
 CAM therapies are mainly directed towards reinforcing the resilience, resistance and immune status of the individual concerned thereby reducing the susceptibility to illness and disease as well as addressing any already existing disease process.
-As such CAM approaches are not limited to simply addressing certain diseases but are universally applicable to patients suffering from all kinds of diseases.
+As such CAM approaches are not limited to simply , as well as the individual response to any affliction, certain diseases but are universally applicable to patients suffering from all kinds of a .
 Such treatment is in many cases complementary to conventional intervention that is more disease focused.

 Individualised healthcare and treatment